-Students who receive a D, F, W, or WU in a course used to earn the BSN degree may repeat the course only once and must earn a minimum grade of C-.
-Students who repeat a course used to earn the BSN degree and earn a grade of D, F, W, or WU will be dismissed from the WVU SON.
+Students who receive a D, F, W, or WU in a course used to earn the BSN degree must repeat the course and earn a minimum grade of C-.
+Students may repeat a NSG course only once.
+Students who repeat a NSG course and earn a grade of D, F, W, or WU will be dismissed from the WVU SON.